 Buddhism has always interested me, though I’ve never followed it beyond basic admiration.
 I first read this book by the Dalai Lama during a year-long, around-the-world sabbatical when I was living out of a backpack, and every day felt like a chance to do something amazing with my life.

-The quote took on a renewed significance year later when I quit drinking and had to come to terms with living one day at a time.
-I don’t attend recovery meetings anymore, but I still try to live by the lessons I was taught in those early days of learning to live life without regretting the past or worrying about the future.
+I don’t attend recovery meetings, but I still try to live by the lessons I learned in those early days of learning to live life without alcohol, without regretting the past, and without worrying about the future.

 Putting the frenzy of day-to-day addictive behavior behind me also made space for gratitude.
-Life is slower now, and I’m grateful for that.
-I find peace in the calm of most days and in knowing that all I can really do is use the present well.
+Life moves slower now, and I’m thankful for that.
+Though I’m certainly no Buddhist, the Dalai Lama was onto something.

-Though I’m certainly no Buddhist, the man was onto something.
 When I considered canceling the trip to Gulmarg after the Pahalgam attack, I realized I’m not in a place where I can keep putting things off for “someday.”
-We can’t live in our fears or hold ourselves hostage to the past.

 All we can do is use the present well.